'VOTING RIGHTS: Voter ID and the 2018 Election' Pamphlet

 This information is designed to help protect your right to vote under the state's photo voter ID law.
-Keep this hand, and take it with you to the polls on Election Day.
-(Information accurate as of August 10, 2016.
+Keep this handy, and take it with you to the polls on Election Day.
+(Information accurate as of July 6, 2018.
 Subject to change.)

 QUICK TIPS FOR VOTERS

 - Check your voter registration status and locate your polling place by calling your local Board of Canvassers or going to https://vote.sos.ri.gov.